tgu-okta/okta.github.io/_source/_standards/SCIM/index.md

 For more details on filtering in SCIM 2.0, see [section 3.4.2.2](https://tools.ietf.org/html/rfc7644#section-3.4.2.2) of the [SCIM 2.0 Protocol Specification](https://tools.ietf.org/html/rfc7644).

+#### Filtering on meta.lastModified

+Okta does not currently make queries for resources using `meta.lastModified` as part of a filter expression.

+Okta plans to add functionality to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that requests resources which were updated since the last update.

+This will likely be done using the `gt` filter operator.
+For
+example:

+> `filter=meta.lastModified gt "2011-05-13T04:42:34Z"`

 ##### Filtering on externalId

 In addition to supporting filtering on `id`, `userName`, and